-I work within the arenas of multimedia and e-learning and I write, speak and build things for the web.
+I help people use digital technologies and I write, speak and build things for the web.
 I am based in Bristol.

 The work on this site is licensed as follows – This work by Zak Mensah is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 2013 – present – Technicial Development Manager, Bristol Museums and Gallary